ART BY THE YARD: A FABULOUS EXHIBIT AT THE TEXTILE MUSEUM THIS SUMMER

 Movie Homage: Rebecca 1940

-Almost as much a character as any populating the pages of Daphne du Maurier's deftly rendered novel, the lovely seaside estate of Manderley is the epitome of British grandeur.
-Under the confident hand of its former chatelaine and story namesake, Rebecca, until her death before the story opens, the vast manor house was the setting of the most celebrated soirees of 1930's high society.
-As the tale unfolds, the audience follows a shy and inexperienced new mistress as she tries to navigate the trappings of her new life with wealthy and handsome widower, Maxim de Winter, all the while being reminded in countless ways of how short she seems to fall of his first wife's success.
+As the tale unfolds, the audience follows a shy and inexperienced second wife as she strives to navigate the trappings of a new life with wealthy, handsome widower Maxim de Winter, all the while reminded in countless ways of how short she seems to fall of his first bride's successes.